-- 17.05 The Unions recognize the Employer's right to evaluate all persons to determine their level of competency, qualifications and physical fitness to perform the required work. - 17.06 The Employer may require a criminal record check of any Employee hired to work on the Project where such check is related to the employment or intended employment of a person.
-Where a criminal record check is required the Employer will be responsible for any costs associated with the check and it will be done in accordance with the policy agreed between the Parties. - 17.07 The Employer will not invite, hire or attempt in any way to hire, workers who are working at the Work Site for another contractor.
+- 17.05 The Union recognizes the Employer's right to evaluate all persons to determine their level of competency, qualifications and physical fitness to perform the required work. - 17.06 In order to improve the efficiency of evaluating the level of competency to perform the required work the Parties will work together to try and implement a process to perform weld tests at the Union Hall prior to dispatch rather than after they have arrived at the Work Site. - 17.07 The Employer may require a criminal record check of any Employee hired to work on the Project where such check is related to the employment or intended employment of a person.
+Where a criminal record check is required the Employer will be responsible for any costs associated with the check and it will be done in accordance with the policy agreed between the Parties. - 17.08 The Employer will not invite, hire or attempt in any way to hire, workers who are working at the Work Site for another contractor.
 If a worker ceases employment with another contractor at the Work Site then the following shall apply unless a variation is mutually agreed between the Employer and the other contractor. - (a) If the worker was laid off by the other contractor then they shall be immediately available for hire by the Employer. - (b) If the worker quit their employment with the other contractor the Employer will not employ that worker for a minimum of thirty (30) calendar days beginning from the time the worker ceases the previous employment. - (c) If the worker was terminated for cause from their employment with the other contractor the Employer will not employ that worker for a minimum of sixty (60) calendar days beginning from the time the worker ceases the previous employment.